Gauge invariance of quantum electrodynamics of multi-electron atoms: Introduction

 {I.\arabic{equation}} Already in his first paper on the quantum electrodynamics of photons and electrons (QED), Feynman suggested the gauge invariance of the new theory, based on the conservation of electromagnetic current \cite{Feynman1949}.
 Specific arguments in support of his claim came later from the Ward identity \cite {Ward1950} and generalizations of the Ward identity derived by Green \cite {Green1953}, Fradkin \cite {Fradkin1955}, and Takahashi \cite {Takahashi1957}.
 The Ward-Green-Fradkin-Takahashi (WGFT) identity makes it possible to rigorously prove the gauge invariance of multi-loop diagrams in QED after truncating and placing momenta of the external electron lines on the mass shell \cite{BjorkenDrell,BogoliubovShirkov1980}, provided the external electron lines do not contain self-energy insertions \cite{Bialynicki1967}.
 The electron self-energy operator turns out to be gauge dependent to one loop, as shown explicitly in Ref.~\cite{Itzykson1980}, and to all orders of perturbation theory \cite{JohnsonZumino1959}.
 A thorough analysis of the self-energy insertions carried out by Bialynicki-Birula \cite{Bialynicki1970} revealed the gauge invariance of the renormalized cross sections in all orders of perturbation theory, which essentially completed the proof of the gauge invariance of QED.

 The non-covariant Coulomb gauge is popular because it is suitable for explicitly solving the constraint field equations, which allows passing from classical electrodynamics to QED with the use of canonical quantization.
-Equivalence of the covariant Lorentz gauge and the non-covariant Coulomb gauge implies relativistic covariance of QED.
-Modeling of electromagnetic interactions in multi-electron atoms usually involves the Lorentz and Coulomb gauges.
+Equivalence of the covariant Lorenz gauge and the non-covariant Coulomb gauge implies relativistic covariance of QED.
+Modeling of electromagnetic interactions in multi-electron atoms usually involves the Lorenz and Coulomb gauges.

-The static interaction potential of electrons in the Lorentz gauge is known as the Coulomb-Gaunt potential \cite{Gaunt1929}:
+The static interaction potential of electrons in the Lorenz gauge is known as the Coulomb-Gaunt potential \cite{Gaunt1929}: